Elections in Denmark: Local elections

+Local elections in Denmark are held simultaneously for the ninety-eight municipal councils and the four regional councils on the third Tuesday of November every four years.
+Seats are allocated using the d'Hondt method of proportional representation.
+The latest elections were held on 18 November 2025.

 European elections

 The Denmark constituency directly elects thirteen members to the European Parliament every five years.
 The d'Hondt method of proportional representation is used.
 The last elections took place in June 2024.

 Referendums

 The Constitution of Denmark requires a referendum to be held in the following three cases: